DSupps/Cryptocurrencies/README.md

 The number of clusters needed was unknown, so to find the best number an Elbow Curve was plotted using hvPlot.

 ![elbow_curve_2](https://user-images.githubusercontent.com/36451701/130334995-7179d5dc-f5f4-4079-bf56-4004fd5fb54a.png)
-- The best value for k is cleary 4
+- The best value for k is clearly 4.
-- 4 clusters can confidently be used in the K-Means model
+- 4 clusters can confidently be used in the K-Means model.

 ### Visualizing Cryptocurrencies Results:
 Using the PCA algorithm with three principal components and knowledge of creating scatter plots with Plotly Express and hvplot, four distinct clusters of cryptocurrencies were visualized in 3-D.